priyadarshy/meteor-bootstrap-slider-touch/README.md

-meteor-bootstrap-slider-touch
+bootstrap3-slider-touch
 =============================

-bootstrap-slider-touch in a meteor package (for bootstrap 3)
+bootstrap3-slider-touch in a meteor package (for bootstrap 3) A slider (or range slider) component.

 Bootstrap Slider Touch
 ======================